From MorphOS Library

 Here are few examples or suggestions for the initial configuration of OWB.
 Do the steps you like.

-Downloading More Suitable Fonts for OWB
+Downloading More Suitable Fonts for Web Use

-Making OWB to Use Its Own Screen
+Making Applications to Use Their Own Screen

 A browser is usually an application people want to use in a full size window and on Amigaish systems it makes sense to put it on its own screen.
 When used on a separate screen it leaves more space for other programs on the Ambient screen, and you don't have such a hassle when handling them all.
 Bringing screens to front is also a very quick operation, you'll never see any slowdowns like on other systems where you reopen full size windows from taskbars, for example.